longshorej/dotfiles/README.md

 ###### JSL_WM_HINTSTYLE

 ###### JSL_DOTFILES_MODULES
-Contains space-separated paths to modules that are installed when longshorej-install-dotfiles is run.
+Contains space-separated paths to modules that are installed when jsl-install-dotfiles is run.

 ## License